Skip to content

 intent_directive_id="intent_001", # required

-operation_type="PSI", # required — "PSI" or "PIR" only
+operation_type="PSI", # required — "PSI" only

 participants=["agent1", "agent2"], # required — min 2 entries